enjarai/client-paintings/README.md

 <img src="img/without.png" width="512"/>

 ## Resource pack format

-A resource pack converter is being worked on, but for now, you will have to manually create a resource pack to add custom paintings.

 The resource pack format is very simple.
 It consists of a single `client_paintings` folder located in the root of your resource pack namespace (e.g. `assets/<namespace>/client_paintings`).